hybridsjs/hybrids/docs/store/usage.md

 * **returns**:
   * An error instance or whatever has been thrown, or `false`.
 When `propertyName` is set, it returns `err.errors[propertyName]` or `false`

-The `error` guard returns a caught error when the model instance is in an error state.
-The error instance is created by the `store.validate()` method.
-The error instance is also thrown when the model instance is in an error state and the `store.error()` is called without `propertyName`.
+The `error` guard returns the caught error when the model instance is in an error state.
+The error instance is created by the `store.value()` method.
+The error instance is also returned when the model instance is in an error state and `store.error()` is called without `propertyName`.

-Also, this method can be used for displaying validation errors from the asynchronous API.
-The only requirement is, that your API client must throw the error with the following structure:
+This method can also be used for displaying validation errors from an asynchronous API.
+The only requirement is that your API client must throw the error with the following structure:

 ```javascript
 async function getFromApi() {